 - a single class blog with all students as contributors (great for keeping parents up to date with class activities and events)

-- individual or team blogs for students (created through the class blogs tool)
+- individual or team blogs for students (created through the My Class tool)

 Setting up student blogs

 Global2 was developed to allow teachers to see and manage their students’ blogs.

 Teachers MUST be administrators or assigned the role of teacher on their students’ blogs.
 Refer to: Duty of care and supervision